rodrigoleonello/orca3/orca_description/scad/README.md

-# OpenSCAD files

-How these files are organized:

-* `scad/include/` contains modules and constants
-  * `pcb.scad` contains modules and constants for creating PCB mockups
-  * `adafruit.scad` contains mockups of Adafruit parts
-  * `blue_robotics.scad` contains mockups of Blue Robotics parts
-  * etc.
-* `scad/` contains things that render
-  * there is a file for every printable part, ready for printing
-  * there are a bunch of files for debugging, such as `scad/external_camera.scad`

 # External cameras

 The down-facing stereo camera is made up of two camera assemblies mounted to the sides of the AUV.